niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 In the sixth semester, we are required to submit a team project by the end of the term.
 Most teams in my class were making boring things, like hotel management systems, or polling websites.
 If you get to chose your own project, why not do something exciting and new?
 We settled on making a programming language.
 "Why not in Nepali?", I said, and after a long debate, we settled on building a Nepali programming language.

 In the beginning, we thought a Nepali programming language wouldn't have any practical use at all.
-We thought that all this thing would ever be is a novelty, a fun thing to play with and forget about, something like Brainfuck or Befunge.
+We thought that all this project would ever be is a novelty, a fun thing to play with and forget about, something like Brainfuck or Befunge.
 But as we continued to look into things to include in our proposal, we realized that a Nepali programming language might have a few very niche but very practical uses.

 After some more deliberation, we decided that it had to be a compiled language, because that was the most difficult to make in terms of code, and the "coolest".
 It was exciting and somewhat uncertain because we don't have Compiler Construction classes in our syllabus, so we had basically zero idea on how we'd proceed.
-Plus we didn't know how to work with Nepali characters in the program.
+And we didn't know how to work with Nepali characters in the program.
 It was a great learning experience.

 ### The language